 Art Exhibitions To See in 2019

 As we enter the year 2019, it is the time to take a look at some of the amazing exhibitions awaiting us in it.
-Taking place in seminal institutions around the world, the art exhibitions of 2019 promise exciting dates in our cultural calendar.
+Taking place in seminal galleries and museums around the world, the art exhibitions of 2019 promise exciting dates in our cultural calendar.

-From Robert Mapplethorpe and the Bauhaus Centenary to Kiki Smith and Keith Haring, we bring you the most exciting art exhibitions taking place in the year ahead.
+From Robert Mapplethorpe and the Bauhaus Centenary to Kiki Smith and Keith Haring, we bring you the most exciting art exhibitions in museums and galleries around the world taking place in the year ahead.

 Featured image: Kiki Smith – Sky (detail), 2011.
 Photograph courtesy the artist and Magnolia Editions, Oakland c Kiki Smith, courtesy Pace Gallery.